intersystems-ib/workshop-healthcare-interop/ns-interop/README-eventbridge.md

 - IRIS transforms the request into HL7 v2
 - IRIS sends the HL7 message to a simulated PACS file destination

+This is a common real-world enablement pattern for healthcare interoperability.
+Many HIS platforms do not natively publish every HL7 feed required by downstream systems.
+In those cases, IRIS can read pending business events from the HIS, enrich the data, and emit standard HL7 messages that allow the HIS to participate in a broader interoperability ecosystem.

 The reverse PACS-to-HIS path uses:

 - an inbound `ORU^R01` HL7 router